Skip to content

 Laura Sunderland's home

-A catch up with interiors influencer Laura Sunderland @laurahomeandlifestyle
+A catch up with interiors influencer @laurahomeandlifestyle

 I caught up with interiors influencer Laura Sunderland who partially renovated and lives in this beautiful Georgian Farm House on the Suffolk coast.
 It used to be an old dairy farm, hear more ab...